adp-multi/adp-multi.github.io/pages/index.md

 There's also a short motivational/introductional talk called "[Predicting Pseudoknots Without Hacking in C]({{urls.media}}/talk_herbstseminar2012.pdf)" that I gave at the "10.
 Herbstseminar der Bioinformatik" (2012) which summarizes why adp-multi is useful and in which direction future work might go.
+Note that the adp-multi syntax in the slides is outdated.

 ## Questions?
 Comments?
 Bugs?